arungudelli/arungudelli/content/tutorial/c-sharp/the-curious-case-of-readonly-field-in-c/index.md

  }
 }</pre>

-&nbsp;

 But we cannot pass them in any other methods in above example we cannot pass readonly field y in NormalMethod() as ref or out parameter because its not in constructor context.

-<a href="https://www.arungudelli.com/tutorial/c-sharp/difference-between-ref-and-out-parameters-in-c-sharp/" target="_blank" rel="noopener">Understand difference between ref and out parameters in c#</a>
+<a href="https://www.arungudelli.com/tutorial/c-sharp/difference-between-ref-and-out-parameters-in-c-sharp/" target="_blank">Understand difference between ref and out parameters in c#</a>

-###

 ### <span style="text-decoration: underline;">Do not declare mutable types like arrays collections as readonly in C#:</span>

-&nbsp;

 Please go through the following article

-<a href="https://www.arungudelli.com/tutorial/c-sharp/10-differences-between-constant-vs-readonly-static-readonly-fields/" target="_blank" rel="noopener">Difference between </a>readonly, constant and static readonly in C#
+<a href="https://www.arungudelli.com/tutorial/c-sharp/10-differences-between-constant-vs-readonly-static-readonly-fields/" target="_blank" >Difference between readonly, constant and static readonly in C#</a>

 As mentioned above article in differences we should not assign mutable types to readonly because only the reference cannot be changed but the object that holds can be changed.